pravinkumarravi/terminal-php/README.md

 This project provides two different web-based terminal implementations built with PHP for the backend:

-1. **terminal.php** - A feature-rich terminal using Vue.js, Tailwind CSS, and vanilla JavaScript
+1. **vue-terminal.php** - A feature-rich terminal using Vue.js, Tailwind CSS, and vanilla JavaScript
-2. **xterm-terminal.php** - A modern terminal using xterm.js for an authentic terminal experience
+2. **terminal.php** - A modern terminal using xterm.js for an authentic terminal experience

 Both terminals allow you to execute shell commands directly from your web browser with real-time output.